Semiconductor & AI Infrastructure Hub (HSAIH)

 What Moisés has

-Strategic vision.
+The strategic vision to transform the world.
+Serial tech entrepreneur.
+Small business owner.
+Obsessed.
 Political access in Honduras.
 DFC, IDB Invest, and USTDA as institutional targets.
 Geopolitical tailwind.

 The result for Chang